Colostomy – Diseases of the colon are on the rise

 Living with colostomy

-Some of the problems include:
+Some of the problems include the following:

 - Changes in the texture of the skin.
 Such as the appearance of wrinkles and skin sagging.
 This can all become problematic for keeping up with a stoma.